Sachinrichi/Sachinrichi/README.md

 i am Sachin B K

 I've ever since had a goal of becoming myself as a Web Developer.
 I'm basically from Karnataka, and I live in Davanagere.
-I'm currently a student.
-You can find me or else contact me on Twitter address given below👇🏻.
+I'm Pursuing my Bachelor's.
+You can find me on Twitter address given below👇🏻.

 @Sachinjck1